psychopurp/blockchain/README.md

 # blockchain

-minimal implementation of block chain, for the purpose of learning how blockchain works.
+minimal implementation of blockchain, for the purpose of learning how blockchain works.